Last Night at Servizi Generali

 The Best Negroni in the World

-Fancy (expensive) vermouth doesn't make a better negroni.
+IMO, fancy (expensive) vermouth doesn't make a better negroni.
 Garbage, corner-store vermouth isn’t good either but the expensive stuff is always too syrupy, too sweet.
-It loses the original negroni plot—the refreshing, uncomplicated, happy hour in Torino, Slim Aarons on vacation vibe.
-So, seriously, if you can, use Dolin sweet vermouth.
-Yes, it's French, not Italian, but it's cheap and it mixes BEST with everything else.
+It loses the classic negroni plot—that refreshing, uncomplicated, happy hour in Torino, Slim Aarons in Portofino vibe.
+So, if you can, use Dolin sweet vermouth.
+Yep, it's French, not Italian, but it's cheap and really good.
+And it mixes BEST with everything else.
 Trust me.
-Add to that a decent but not expensive London dry gin (also important) and Campari and you're in business.
+Add to that a decent but not expensive London dry gin and you're in business.

 1 part Campari (45ml/1.5oz)